SudoerAli/backend_test/documentation/my_solution_steps.md

 1. Identify some basic security and stability issues, and suggest simple ways of correcting them:

     - The fallback value is hardcoded in the `src/server.js` file.
 It is better to use another `PORT_2` environment variable as the fallback value (different of 3000) to avoid hardcoding.
     - Same remark for the filename of the items file in the _src/items.service.js_ file.
     - The _.env_ file is not added to the _.gitignore_ file.
 It is better to add it to avoid pushing sensitive data to the repository.
     - Same remark for the _data/items.json_ file.
 Especially if the file contains confidential data.
     - The app does not check variables types.
 It is better to check the types of the variables to avoid bugs using typescript for example.
     - The app does not treat the errors (hanling exceptions).
 It is better to treat the errors to avoid the app from crashing.
     - The `items.json` file is read synchronously.
 It is better to read it asynchronously to avoid blocking the app especially if the file is large.
     - The app is not using any logger.
 It is better to use a logger to log the errors and the info messages.
     - The app is not using any testing framework.
 It is better to use a testing framework to test the app functionalities.
     - The app is not using any linter.
 It is better to use a linter to enforce a coding style and to avoid bugs.
     - The app is not using any authentication.
 Meaning that anyone can access the data.
 It is better to use an authentication system to protect the data.
+    - The app does not set the CORS headers.
+It is better to set the CORS headers to avoid the app from being accessed by unauthorized domains.

+1.  @TODO Mongodb branch

+1. Postman tests:
+    - Basic tests are done on Postman to test the API routes.
+The tests are saved in the _documentation/postman_ folder in a json file.
+You can import them in Postman to run them.